hynek/structlog/docs/standard-library.rst

 `add_logger_name`:
    Adds the name of the logger to the event dictionary under the key ``logger``.

+`ExtraAdder`:
+   Add extra attributes of `logging.LogRecord` objects to the event dictionary.

+   This processor can be used for adding data passed in the ``extra`` parameter of the `logging` module's log methods to the event dictionary.

 :func:`~structlog.stdlib.add_log_level`:
    Adds the log level to the event dictionary under the key ``level``.